Year of entry 2024

 - Advance your knowledge and skills in areas such as atmospheric pollution controls and renewable technologies.

-- Tailor the course to specialise in your career interests through a variety of optional modules such as combustion theory, energy management or fuel processing.
+- Tailor the course to specialise in your career interests through a variety of optional modules including energy management and fuel processing.

-- Access research-grade equipment and specialist facilities including a full-scale engine testing and transport emissions suite and lab-scale wave power, wind and solar labs and rigs.
+- Access UK-leading research laboratories and specialist facilities including a full-scale engine testing and transport emissions suite and lab-scale wave power, wind and solar labs and rigs.

 - Experience excellent practical and theoretical teaching delivered by a programme team with a wealth of expertise and experience across many relevant areas such as renewable energy technologies.